Calaveras County, California

 You can reach Jesus Maria Rd from Mokelumne Hill, (pronounced mow-kull-lah-me), a small historic town at the major intersection of Highway 26 and Highway 49.
 The intersection is just that, a mere hill with an intersection on it.
 The actual town, albeit tiny, of Mokelumne Hill is below the intersection to the northeast.
 The intersection itself has gas & some quick eats if you don't need much else.
 Otherwise, head down onto Main Street and find some good eats along this historic town.

 Mokelumne Hills also lays claim to two ‘wars’, which were more likely disagreements between bands of miners, one taking place on French Hill where French miners erected their native flag which the locals didn't take kindly to.
 In another incident, a miner decided to stake claims in the names of his employed laborers rather than his own.
-Locals weren't inclined to tolerate the attempt at fraud and overran this fella's claim altogether.
+Locals weren't inclined to tolerate the attempt at fraud and overran the miner's claims.

 Mok Hill is also said to be a former haunt of Joaquin Murrieta, a name you'll hear often throughout the foothill regions of California.
 The legend goes, a miner strolled into a saloon and slapped down $500 in gold nuggets betting he'd kill the bandit the first time he ever saw him.
 A Mexican miner jumped up from his table, grabbed the $500 of gold, and said "I'll take that bet" and ran out the door.
 The braggart miner lost the bet.